jgarzik/sqawk/doc/sql_reference.md

 - Column aliases (AS keyword)
 - DISTINCT keyword for removing duplicate rows
 - ORDER BY with ascending/descending sorting
+- LIMIT and OFFSET for pagination and result set control
 - Aggregate functions (COUNT, SUM, AVG, MIN, MAX)
 - GROUP BY clause for data aggregation
 - Multi-column sorting